libTriton version 1.0 build 1588

 Returns all registers.

-Definition: arm32Cpu.cpp:180
+Definition arm32Cpu.cpp:180

 TRITON_EXPORT const triton::arch::Register & getParentRegister(const triton::arch::Register &reg) const